alenzeinolov/rest-todo-app/README.md

 # REST Todo App

-REST Todo App is an app design to keep track of every day tasks.
+REST Todo App is an app designed to keep track of every day tasks.

 ## Installation